In order to vote in Harnett County you must be:

 Awaiting Trial for a Felony: You are still eligible to vote.

-*Those 17 years of age may vote in elections during even years if they will be 18 prior to the general election.
+*Those 17 years of age may vote in the 2022 primary elections if they will be 18 prior to the general election.